10 Best Laptops for Animation 2023 (For All VFX Software)

 RAM

-Now because RAM is mostly used to store software & OS, there isn’t going to be much left for a 3D model if you don’t get enough.
-If you multitask, there chances are there is zero RAM available to use for the 3D model.
+Now because RAM is mostly used to store your animation software & OS, there isn’t going to be much left for a 3D model if you don’t get enough.

 How much RAM will I need?

 Everyone using 3D animation should at least get 16GB.
-Most ‘beginner’ laptops for animation (2GB vRAM-4GB vRAM) come with 8GB thus you have to upgrade to 16GB.
+Most ‘beginner’ laptops for animation (with 2GB vRAM-4GB vRAM GPUs) come with 8GB and though this may be enough, you want to do the upgrade to 16GB as shown in this post.

 16GB: if you are a student, there’s no need to upgrade beyond this.
-You will have the maximum viewport performance beacuse your models are small.
+You will have the maximum viewport performance and no lag when applying effects/drawing beacuse your models are small.

 32GB: If you are professional and want to improve viewport performance (after maxing out on vRAM as much as your budget allows), you want this much.
 Anything beyond seems useless unless you want to slightly increase rendering performance (reduce times).